SitwalaM/fpl/README.md

 To use this project.
 * Clone repo
 * Python scripts are in the [scripts folder](https://github.com/SitwalaM/fpl/tree/main/scripts)
-* Install enviromnment dependencies in the folder  using
+* Install environment dependencies in the folder  using

 ```bash
   pip install -r requirements.txt